OlegMakarenko/symbol-data-lib/README.md

 # Detailed Instructions

 The following scripts use paths by default within the Docker container, however, it may be easier to run them from outside the docker container (to avoid having to install NPM, cloning the repository, and installing the dependencies).
+However, some issues arise when running these tools outside of a container.

+**Configuring Audit, Block, and Spool**

+The audit, block, and spool require superuser privileges (sudo or admin access) in order to read the generated data.

+**Configuring Mongo DB**

-To do so, we must expose port `27017` on the `db` image:
+Docker compose does not by default expose port 27017, so we must expose this in the `db` image:

 ```yaml
   db: